zonemaster/zonemaster-backend/docs/API.md

 A string of A-Z, a-z and underscores matching the regular expression `/^[a-z]{2}(_[A-Z]{2})?$/`.

+The set of valid `language tags` is further constrained by the [LANGUAGE.locale] property.
-The `language tag` must match a `locale tag` in the configuration file.
+* If the `language tag` is a five character string, it needs to match a `locale tag` in LANGUAGE.locale.
-If the `language tag` is a two-character string, it only needs to match the first two characters of the `locale tag` from the configuration file, if that is unique (there is only one `locale tag` starting with the same two characters), else it is an error.
+* If the `language tag` is a two-character string, it needs to match the first two characters of a single `locale tag` in LANGUAGE.locale.

-Any other string is an error.
+  (So that it is unambiguous which *locale tag* is matched.)

+E.g. if LANGUAGE.locale is "en_US en_UK sv_SE", all the valid `language tags`
+are "en_US", "en_UK", "sv_SE" and "sv".

 The two first characters of the `language tag` are intended to be an [ISO 639-1] two-character language code and the optional two last characters